frajaona/android-challenge/README.md

 # Android Challenge

-Create an app that displays a list of producers and their details.
+Create an app that displays a list of Farmdrop producers and their details.

 //Criar um aplicativo de filmes que consulte a API do TheMovieDatabase.